anurag-2911/kuberesourcesmonitor/README.md

 ## Contributing

 Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) first.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

----

-Feel free to copy and paste this content into your README.md file.